shuffle-dev/shuffle-vsc-extension/README.md

 # Shuffle

 [Shuffle](https://shuffle.dev/?utm_source=vsc&utm_medium=extension) is a visual editor for busy developers.
-It has a simple, intuitive drag &amp; drop interface and 2,000+ ready-made UI components for Tailwind CSS, Bootstrap, Bulma, and Material-UI.
+It has a simple, intuitive drag &amp; drop interface and 13,100+ ready-made UI components for Tailwind CSS, Bootstrap, Bulma, MUI, and shadcn/ui.

 Read more about supported frameworks: